Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 	title	= "Our Services"
 	[services.list]
 		[services.list.001]
+			sectionid	= "from-office-to-remote-work"
+			title		= "From Office To Remote Work In 10 Days" description	= "How can you move from an office based to a remote work environment in 10 days and keep the human touch?" picture		= "/services/from-office-to-remote-work/remote-work.jpg"
+			style		= "bg-black"
+			layout		= "insert-link-full-picture-text-right.html"
+			link			= "/from-office-to-remote-work/"
+			button		= "Learn more"
+		[services.list.002]
 			sectionid	= "public-speaking-coaching"
 			title		= "Public Speaking Coaching"
 			description	= "We offer coaching for public speaking, media training, stage presence and delivery.
 Our international team can coach you in English, French, Spanish, German and Italian, in Europe and America."